florating/skincare-routine-helper/README.md

 ## Overview

 Did you know that the EU restricts 1,328 chemicals from cosmetics while the US restricts only 11?
-Or that in 2019, the FDA removed 14 of 16 sunscreen ingredients from its 'generally safe and effective' category?
+Or that in 2019, the FDA removed 14 of 16 sunscreen ingredients from its "generally safe and effective" category?
 How are we as consumers supposed to know which ingredients are helpful vs harmful?
 And how can we stay up to date on the latest scientific findings?

 No worries, the Skincare Routine Helper is here!